 Tunnel Mountain hiking record

 One of the signs you’ll come across on the hike describes the accomplishment of Banff resident, Anne Ness.
-Reportedly she climbed Tunnel Mountain more than 8,000 times over 40 years.
+Reportedly she did the Tunnel Mountain hike more than 8,000 times over 40 years.
 Sometimes she’d do it twice in a day!

 History of Tunnel Mountain